Fire Science

 Semester Hours 3

-This course provides in-depth information needed to be s auccessful company officer, battalion, commander, deputy chief or chief executive officer.
-This course will help you to understand your perosnal style and tendencies so you can develop your leadership abilities and capacity, with a focus on preparing you to be successful in the future.
-This course brings a focus on leadersahip ethics, team building, analytical approaches to the fire and emergency services, continuous quality improvement, community risk reduction, planning, management of physical and financial resources, personnel management, employee relations, training, and looks at future trends that will impact the professsion.
+This course provides the in-depth information needed to be a successful company officer, battalion, commander, deputy chief, or chief executive officer.
+This course will help you understand your personal style and tendencies so you can develop your leadership abilities and capacity, focusing on preparing you to be successful in the future.
+This course brings a focus on leadership ethics, team building, analytical approaches to fire and emergency services, continuous quality improvement, community risk reduction, planning, management of physical and financial resources, personnel management, employee relations, and training, and looks at future trends that will impact the profession.

 FSC 241: Fire Investigator I